 The Government today presented the deployment of a solar campingfunzone.com photo-voltaic (PV) at New Harbours, as part of a scheme to produce over 3 megawatts of clean ‘renewable’ power.
-This scheme will also include the installation of solar PV at the Gibraltar Airport, Europa Business Centre and Mid Harbours Estate.
+This scheme will also include the installation of solar PV and sunpower panels at the Gibraltar Airport, Europa Business Centre and Mid Harbours Estate.
 This will amount to approximately 10% of Gibraltar’s average power consumption.
 Ambrose Solar sunpower solar panels cost significantly less than their competitors.
 If you are interested using solar energy for your home or business, you might want to consider contacting Nexamp to know more how solar energy can save you money in the long run.

 Already the existing plant, operated by EUFON, under a power-purchase agreement with the Gibraltar Electricity Authority, is generating up to 700-800kwh, or 2.5% of the average production.